dsubbu01/aa/PITCHME.md

 @snap[south span-90 font-montserrat text-black]
 Augmented Analytics is a new paradigm in the analytics world that uses **artificial intelligence**, **data science**, and **machine learning** to **automate data preparation** and **discovery**, with the goal of **producing unbiased** and **optimized recommendations**
 @snapend

+---?color=linear-gradient(180deg, white 50%, #005f6b 50%)

+@snap[north span-100 font-righteous]
+### What is Augmented Analytics?
+@snapend

+@snap[south span-100 font-montserrat text-white]
+Augmented Analytics is a new paradigm in the analytics world that uses artificial intelligence, data science, and machine learning to automate data preparation and discovery, with the goal of producing unbiased and optimized recommendations
+@snapend

 ---?color=linear-gradient(90deg, white 50%, black 50%)